Why are NLP applications important for your business?

 The NLP algorithm relies on similarity metrics, such as Euclidean distance or correlation similarity, to tell us how closely two articles with all their attributes are correlated.
 Zalando reports that outfit recommendations drive 40% larger purchases.
 All in all, recommender systems help customers effortlessly explore similar outfits while driving incremental revenue.

 We’ve gone through the 8 most important NLP applications and outlined the ways they can help you automate your workflow.
+Also check the natural language processing use cases, as this will help to identify relevant examples for your industry.
 But please don’t stop here.
 Our team has extensive experience with designing all of these systems and is available to work with you on the best solution for your specific needs.
 Reach out today to get started on this exciting journey!